DSpace/RestContract/items.md

 Delete an item.

+An optional parameter for populating virtual metadata in related items can be included (only authorized by admins): `populateVirtualMetadata`.
+This can contain values:
+* all (all relationships are verified, and the virtual metadata in all related items is migrated to actual metadata)
+* relationship type ID: only relationship types with the given ID(s) are migrated.
+The `populateVirtualMetadata` can be included multiple times to support multiple IDs

+Return codes:
 * 204 No content - if the operation succeed
 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions